ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 Note how the top of this square contains the data for graph 1 and the bottom is the data for graph 2.
 The overall blueprint represents a morphism of graph 1 into graph 2.
 It almost _feels_ like an arrow pointing from the top to the bottom.

 In chapter 3 we introduced 'chunky arrows' as a way to hide the messy details of our maps.
-We'll do something similar here, defining a new kind of arrow that encompasses all the details of a graph morphism.
+We'll do something similar here, defining a new kind of arrow (shaded, light colored on a white background) that encompasses all the details of a graph morphism.

 ```{image} assets/Ch4/MorphismArrow.gif
 :alt: Whoopsy!